Effects¶

 inState<Error> {

-onEnterEffect { stateSnapshot : Error ->
+onEnterEffect {

 }

-onActionEffect<RetryLoadingAction> { action : RetryLoadingAction, stateSnapshot : Error ->
+onActionEffect<RetryLoadingAction> { action : RetryLoadingAction ->

-analyticsTracker.track(ButtonClickedEvent()) // note there is no state change
+analyticsTracker.track(ButtonClickedEvent()) // Note: there is no state change

 }

-val someFolow : Flow<String> = ...
+val someFlow : Flow<String> = TODO()

-collectWhileInStateEffect(someFlow) {value : String , stateSnapshot : Error ->
+collectWhileInStateEffect(someFlow) { value : String ->

 }